peter-fowles/PokemonDeckDiff/README.md

 # Other Notes

 - This program ignores the rarity of all cards.
 If the set number for a card on the output is different than expected, this is normal behavior.
-- This program ignores the set IDs and rarities of all basic energy cards.
-If basic energy are listed from a different set or with different rarity than expected, this is normal behavior.
+- This program ignores the set IDs and rarities of all basic energy and trainer cards.
+If a basic energy or trainer card is listed from a different set or with different rarity than expected, this is normal behavior.

 # Reporting Bugs